USDA-ARS-NWRC/awsm_test_cases/README.md

 # Get The Necessary Software

 ## Docker Install and Documentation
 Our modeling system is isolated in a Docker container to run consistently on any operating system.
+The source code is conatined and installed within a Docker image, isolating it from the host computer and eliminating almost all system software dependencies.

-In order to run AWSM, you will need to install Docker and understand the basics of running a Docker container
+In order to run AWSM, you will need to install Docker and understand the basics of running a Docker container.
 For a more in depth discussion and tutorial, read https://docs.docker.com/engine/userguide/containers/dockervolumes/.

 install docker_compose....

-When the image is ran, it will go into the Python terminal within the image.
-Within this terminal, SMRF can be imported.
-The command `/bin/bash` can be appended to the end of docker run to enter into the docker terminal for full control.
-It will start in the `/data` location with SMRF code in `/code/smrf`.

 ## Get Docker Image
 Once docker is installed, you will need to pull down the image of the awsm modeling system.